Milnacipran (By mouth)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, high blood pressure, glaucoma, an enlarged prostate, or a history of painful or difficult urination.
-Also tell your doctor if you have a history of seizures, depression, or mania.
+Also tell your doctor if you have a history of seizures, or if you drink alcohol.